 Issued by Vancity

-Vancity’s responses to the challenges of climate change, racism and the COVID-19 pandemic are outlined in Strength in community, Vancity’s 2020 annual report.
+Vancity’s responses to the challenges of climate change, racism and the COVID-19 pandemic are outlined in Change-makers, Vancity’s 2021 annual report.

-In a year of extraordinary uncertainty, Vancity was able to apply its values-based banking model for the benefit of members, employees and communities.
-This is not new for Vancity – it has been doing this for 75 years.
-Vancity’s responses to the challenges of climate change, racism and the COVID-19 pandemic are outlined in Strength in community, Vancity’s 2020 annual report, which can be viewed at vancity.com/AnnualReport.
+In another year of economic uncertainty and recovery, Vancity was able to apply its values-based banking model for the benefit of members, employees, and communities.
+This is not new for Vancity – it has been doing this for over 75 years.
+Vancity’s responses to the challenges of climate change, racism and the COVID-19 pandemic are outlined in Change-makers, Vancity’s 2021 annual report, which can be viewed at vancity.com/AnnualReport.

-Action on the climate crisis is a key theme of the Vancity 2020 annual report.
-It includes Vancity’s first analysis of the financed greenhouse gas emissions on Vancity’s loans and investments using the Partnership for Carbon Accounting Financials methodology.
+Action on the climate crisis is a key theme of the Vancity 2021 annual report.
+It includes Vancity’s second analysis of the financed greenhouse gas emissions on Vancity’s loans and investments using the Partnership for Carbon Accounting Financials (PCAF) methodology.

 Vancity’s values-based banking model is also aligned with the United Nations’ Sustainable Development Goals.
-The work that Vancity does to support the goals are highlighted throughout the 2020 Annual Report.
-The report was prepared in accordance with the International Integrated Reporting Framework and the Global Reporting Initiative Sustainability Reporting Standards, Core option.
+The report was prepared in accordance with the International Integrated Reporting Framework and the Global Reporting Initiative Sustainability Reporting Standards.
 Its adherence to the AA1000 principles and key data in the report was externally assured.
-This is Vancity’s second year disclosing their approach to managing climate risks and opportunities in alignment to the Task Force on Climate-related Financial Disclosures (TCFD).
+The report also includes Vancity’s approach to managing climate risks and opportunities in alignment to the Task Force on Climate-related Financial Disclosures (TCFD) and its second public reporting on how it is living up to its commitments as a signatory to the UN Principles for Responsible Banking.

-Vancity is a values-based financial co-operative serving the needs of its more than 550,000 member-owners and their communities, with offices and 54 branches located in Metro Vancouver, the Fraser Valley, Victoria, Squamish and Alert Bay, within the unceded territories of the Coast Salish and Kwakwaka’wakw people.
-With $30.5 billion in assets plus assets under administration, Vancity is Canada’s largest community credit union.
-Vancity uses its assets to help improve the financial well-being of its members while at the same time helping to develop healthy communities that are socially, economically and environmentally sustainable.
+Vancity is a values-based financial co-operative serving the needs of its more than 550,000 member-owners and their communities, with offices and 54 branches located in Metro Vancouver, the Fraser Valley, Victoria, Squamish, and Alert Bay, within the unceded territories of the Coast Salish and Kwakwaka’wakw people.
+With $33.2 billion in assets plus assets under administration, Vancity is Canada’s largest community credit union.
+Vancity uses its assets to help improve the financial wellbeing of its members while at the same time helping to develop healthy communities that are socially, economically, and environmentally sustainable.